pyepics/pyepics/doc/ca.rst

 Several function in the C version of the CA library are not implemented in the Python module.
-Most of these unimplemented functions are currently seen as unnecessary for Python, though some could be added without much trouble.
+Most of these unimplemented functions are currently seen as unnecessary for Python, though some of these could be added without much trouble if needed.
 See :ref:`ca-omissions-label` for further details.

 In addition, while the CA library supports several `DBR` types in C, not all of these are supported in Python.
 Only native types and their DBR_TIME and DBR_CTRL variants are supported here.
 The DBR_STS and DBR_GR variants are not, as they are subsets of the DBR_CTRL type, and space optimization is not something you'll be striving for with Python.
-In addition, several `dbr_XXX` functions are also not supported, as they appear to be needed only to dynamically allocate memory.
+Several `dbr_XXX` functions are also not supported, as they appear to be needed only to be able to dynamically allocate memory, which is not necessary in Python.

 ..  _ca-init-label: